brainglobe/BrainGlobe/README.md

 # BrainGlobe
 General information, resources, high-level issues and dicussions for the BrainGlobe project.
-For more details see [brainglobe.info](https://brainglobe.info).
-For developer meeting summaries, see the [Discussions tab](https://github.com/brainglobe/BrainGlobe/discussions) - developer meetings are open to anyone, join the [Zulip chat](https://brainglobe.zulipchat.com/) to participate.
+For more details see [brainglobe.info](https://brainglobe.info) and join the [Zulip chat](https://brainglobe.zulipchat.com/) to participate.